NOAA-OWP/inundation-mapping/README.md

 ----
 ## Input Data

+A subset of the input data is available through [Earth Science Information Partners (ESIP)](https://www.esipfed.org/).

 The following input data sources should be downloaded and preprocessed prior to executing the preprocessing & hydrofabric generation code:
 ### USACE National Levee Database: